SlaYoR/sales-web-app/README.md

             styles.css          # The CSS file for HomePage useNews.js          # A hook that is only used once in HomePage useNews.test.js     # Test the hook
+    /hoc
+        index.js                # Should only be used as an indexation file withRow.jsx             # A Higher Order Component
     /hooks
         index.js                # Should only be used as an indexation file useCounter.js           # A reusable hook